Prem-CyberSec/GIT_Tutorial/Contributions.md

 - If you encounter any bugs or have suggestions for improvements, please report them by creating an issue in the **[Repository](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/issues)**.
 Be sure to include as much detail as possible, including steps to reproduce any bugs.

-## Code of Conduct
+## 👨👩sCode of Conduct

 We aim to create a professional and welcoming environment for all contributors in the team.
-Please review our [Code of Conduct]() for guidelines on how to engage respectfully within our project.
+Please review our **[Code of Conduct]()** for guidelines on how to engage respectfully within our project.
 Thank you for contributing to the Deakin Detonator Toolkit!
 Your efforts help improve this project for everyone.